harrycresswell/harry/content/writing/25-01-09-blog-questions-challenge/index.md

 No plans to switch platforms or take on a full-blown redesign.
 I mostly just chip away at it and try to make small incremental improvements.

 I do have a few things on my todo list though:

 - Adding an about page
 - Adding a bookmarks page
 - Adding a photos section
 - Adding a graveyard for dead projects

-I tend to move at a sloth-like pace, but hopefully I can tackle these in 2025.
+I tend to move at a sloth-like pace, but hopefully I can tackle these things in 2025.